03-JS/ControlCompanyDetector/README.md

 A couple of examples that show this feature in action:

 ![obunga](https://i.imgur.com/UD5NRRN.png)

 ![yippee](https://i.imgur.com/OAAM6h3.png)

 ### WARNING:
-Any mods that alter how indoor enemies spawn will cause this feature to not work properly
+Mods that alter how indoor enemies spawn will cause this feature to not work properly

 ## Manually spawned enemies detection when hosting